wacv1667/DAR_DIR/README.md

 * [HDD](https://usa.honda-ri.com/hdd) (Note that you need your official university e-mail to request and sign an agreement to get access to the dataset).

 For the Brain4Cars dataset, you can also run the startup.sh file.
 This script downloads the data, and the repository from [Rong et al (2020)](https://github.com/yaorong0921/Driver-Intention-Prediction) and creates folders with symlinks to the video files for the five folds.
-Our implementation expects the videos to use that folder structure.
+Our implementation expects the videos to use that folder structure (e.g., _"./brain4cars_data/[train, val]/fold0/[rturn, lturn, rchange, lchange, end action]/*.avi"_.
 ```
 bash startup.sh
 ```